-- The CEO is to review the appropriateness and effectiveness of a local 1. government's systems and procedures in relation to: - Risk Management; a. - b.
-Internal Control; - Legislative Compliance. c. - 2.
-The review may relate to any or all of the matters referred to in sub regulation 1(a), (b) and (c), but each of those mattes is to be the subject of a review at least once every two (2) calendar years. - The CEO is to report to the audit committee the results of that review.
-3.
+- 1. The CEO is to review the appropriateness and effectiveness of a local government's systems and procedures in relation to: - a.
+Risk Management; - b.
+Internal Control; - c.
+Legislative Compliance. - 2.
+The review may relate to any or all of the matters referred to in sub regulation 1(a), (b) and (c), but each of those mattes is to be the subject of a review at least once every two (2) calendar years. - 3.
+The CEO is to report to the audit committee the results of that review.